Sustainable Soils and Crops

-William works with academics to develop closer links with farmers and farming industry stakeholders at Rothamsted Research's Harpenden site, where he aims to promote the institute's research and generate KE interest.
-William also works on Rothamsted’s willow breeding programme, and he has performed over 700 crosses, carried out research to overcome crossing barriers, as well as producing elite SRC willow varieties, breeding lines and mapping populations.
-He has planned, planted and managed around 75 field trials, including an irrigation trial.
+William is a willow breeder at Rothamsted Research.
+He has 18 years’ experience in willow breeding, perennial energy crop agronomy and in making phenotypic and physiological measurements.
+He has performed over 700 crosses, carried out research to overcome crossing barriers, produced mapping populations and elite SRC willow varieties.
+He has planned, planted and managed around 75 field trials.
 In addition to the breeding trials located at Rothamsted Research, he has collaborated with a mix of academic and commercial partners to site trials at locations across Europe.
 William has an in-depth knowledge of the UK National Willow Collection, a unique Salix germplasm resource, which is located at Rothamsted Research.
-He also has experience of taking an array of phenotypic and physiological measurements on energy crops.
-William is currently working towards a PhD, titled "Identifying drought tolerant and/or water use efficient short rotation coppice willows", and is registered at Harper Adams University.

 - Achieving Sustainable Agricultural Systems (ASSIST)